jpawletzki/My_Apps/README.md

-Showcase for python scripts I have worked on
+Showcase for scripts I have worked on